DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Rinne"

-Kay faced a girl near him, with a bitter sweat smile.
+Kai faced a girl near him, with a bitter sweat smile.

 "Change of plans.
 Let us put some vain resistance."